Former San Diego Mayor Kevin Faulconer Making Calif. Governor’s Run

-LOS ANGELES (CBSLA) – Former Republican San Diego Mayor Kevin Faulconer is expected to formally announce his gubernatorial campaign Tuesday morning in San Pedro.
+LOS ANGELES (CBSLA) – Former Republican San Diego Mayor Kevin Faulconer formally announced his gubernatorial campaign Tuesday morning in San Pedro.

-Faulconer will be the first major Republican to step into the California governor’s race.
+Faulconer is the first major Republican to step into the 2022 California governor’s race.
 He served as mayor of San Diego from 2014 to 2020.
+Prior to that, he was on the San Diego City Council for eight years.

+“Every day is Groundhog Day in California, we’ve been electing the same failed leaders with the same failed ideas election after election,” Faulconer said in a news conference at Cabrillo Avenue Elementary School.
+“It’s time to throw out that same tired script.”

-This comes as Gov. Gavin Newsom is facing ongoing criticism over his handling of the coronavirus pandemic and the threat of a recall special election.
+This comes as Gov. Gavin Newsom is facing ongoing criticism over his handling of the coronavirus pandemic and the threat of a special recall election this summer.

 “He’s failed us, year after year, wasting billions, turning his back on millions.
 Governor, letting people live on the streets, isn’t compassion,” Faulconer said in the video.